syncfusion-content/blazor-docs/blazor/query-builder/filtering.md

 ---
 layout: post
 title: Filtering in Blazor QueryBuilder Component | Syncfusion
-description: Learn about Filtering in Blazor QueryBuilder component of Syncfusion, and more details.
+description: Learn here all about Filtering in Syncfusion Blazor QueryBuilder component and more.
 platform: Blazor
 control: QueryBuilder
 documentation: ug
 ---

-# Filtering
+# Filtering in Blazor QueryBuilder Component

 The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) allows you to create or delete conditions and groups.
 You can use [`ShowButtons`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_ShowButtons) to enable/disable these buttons.